luxury221/getting-started/solutions/uncertainty-profiling/README.md

 the feature order, generation settings, decision threshold, selected hyperparameters, complete CV summary, source revision, and package versions.

-The source dataset's labels belong to `qwen3-8b:low`, while response features are intentionally generated with the distinct DeepSeek checkpoint available in the current Codabench runtime.
-This cross-model supervision is a known limitation and is preserved in the artifact metadata.

 ## Validate and package

 ```bash